Mark A. Tatum

 Tatum, who joined the NBA in 1999, is responsible for the NBA’s business operations, including leading the NBA’s international efforts.
 He also oversees the Global Partnerships, Marketing, Communications and Team Marketing and Business Operations departments in addition to the NBA G League.

-Through his leadership skills and extensive industry relationships, Tatum has been influential in guiding and growing the league’s business for nearly two decades.
+Through his leadership skills and extensive industry relationships, Tatum has been influential in guiding and growing the league’s business for more than two decades.

 Additionally, Tatum spearheaded the NBA’s groundbreaking jersey sponsorship program to feature corporate logos on team jerseys, established an entitlement partnership with Gatorade for the NBA G League, and secured a global merchandising and marketing partnership with Nike, making it the exclusive oncourt uniform and apparel provider of the NBA, WNBA and NBA G League.